Wall Street falls as Grexit fears grow, volatility spikes

 A September interest rate hike is "very much in play" if the U.S. economy continues to strengthen, though the Federal Reserve could also wait until December to start tightening policy, New York Fed President William Dudley told the Financial Times in an interview.

-The CBOE Volatility index, a measure of the premium traders are willing to pay for protection against a drop in the S&P 500, jumped as much as 25 percent to 17.53 points, its highest in more than seven months.
+The CBOE Volatility index, a measure of the premium traders are willing to pay for protection against a drop in the S&P 500, jumped as much as 23.18 percent to 17.26 points, its highest in more than three months.

 Ameriana Bancorp shares rose 36 percent at $21.32 after First Merchants and Ameriana agreed to merge in a $68.8 million deal.
 The stock was the biggest percentage gainer on the Nasdaq.